38th JSCM (Japan Society for Contemporary Music) Award for Composers

-If you have any questions about the Prize’s rules or regulations, please contact the Japan Society for Contemporary Music by e-mail, fax, or post (please clearly indicate your name and contact details so we can respond to you).
+If you have any questions about the Prize’s rules or regulations, please contact the Japan Society for Contemporary Music by e-mail (please clearly indicate your name and contact details so we can respond to you).

 Judging Process and Performance

 Four pieces will be chosen from the submitted works.
-The four finalists will be announced on the JSCM website in mid-November 2016, and all applicant composers will informed directly.
+The four finalists will be announced on the JSCM website in Mid-October 2021, and all applicant composers will informed directly.
 The selected pieces will be performed in concert (as detailed below), and the prize-winning composition will be chosen after the performance.